Alloy Artifacts |

 1,893,353 | J.E.
 Bergman | 12/12/1931 | 01/03/1933 | Bluebird No. 21 Battery Terminal Puller |

 In 1927 the company filed a trademark application for "BLUE BIRD TOOLS" in a design, with the company's products listed as tinner's snips and hand shears.
-The company directors were listed as Caroline E. Bergman, Jerome E. Bergman, Ray W. Kempner.
+The company directors were listed as Caroline E. Bergman, Jerome E. Bergman, and Ray W. Kempner.

 In 1956 the company filed a trademark for "BLUE BIRD" as block text (no design), with the company's products listed as tinner's snips, battery service tools, and pliers.
 The trademark was issued as #629,907 on July 3, 1956.
 This trademark was renewed as recently as 1996, and the company's address is given as 8400 Lakeview Parkway in Kenosha, Wisconsin.